 - 16.5A.1.
-This clause applies to any contractor which has less than ten per cent of its registered patients registered with the contractor's practice to use the online services which the contractor is required under clause 16.5 or clause 16.5ZA.1 or 16.5ZA.2 to promote and offer to its registered patients ("patient online services"). - 16.5A.2.
+This clause applies to any contractor which has less than ten per cent of its registered patients registered with the contractor's practice to use the online services which the contractor is required under clause 16.5 or clause 16.5ZA.1 or 16.5ZA.2 to promote, offer or, as the case may be, provide to its registered patients ("patient online services"). - 16.5A.2.
 A contractor to which this clause applies must agree a plan with the Commissioner aimed at increasing the percentage of the contractor's registered patients who are registered with the contractor's practice to use patient online services.